Classic Buttery Spritz Cookies Recipe

 Perfect for Gifting

 These are great gifts for friends, family, and neighbors, especially during the holidays!
-They hold their shape well, so they are perfect for shipping or packaging in a gift basket.
+They hold their shape well, making them perfect for shipping or packaging in a gift basket.

 A nice cookie tray filled with cookies and homemade candy makes a thoughtful and much-appreciated gift.
 Get a head start on all your holiday baking with my Make-Ahead Favorite Christmas Cookies so that you can be a bit more relaxed during the holidays.